Treatments for this pest are included in these services:

 One of the key identifiers of earwigs is their long, curved pincers at the end of their abdomen.
 They look intimidating but are not poisonous.
 You can also identify earwigs by their:

 - Size – range anywhere from 1/4 inch to 1 inch long

 - Wings – shimmering, paper-like wings are folded beneath a set of forewings (but are usually not used to fly)

 How to Prevent Earwigs

 Similar to most pests, earwigs find their way into buildings through open cracks and crevices near doors and windows.
 Be sure to seal these entryways to prevent earwigs from sneaking in.
-Earwigs are also attracted to moisture and wet areas, so if you discover earwigs in your damp basement, consider adding a dehumidifier to prevent them from finding comfortable places to hide out.
+Earwigs are also attracted to moisture and wet areas, so if you discover earwigs in your damp basement, consider adding a dehumidifier to prevent them from finding comfortable places to hide.
 Outdoors, you can prevent earwigs by tidying up your lawn, removing firewood piles, and trimming overhanging branches and shrubs.

-Earwig Control Solutions in WA, OR, and ID
+Earwig Control Solutions

 If you suspect that your home or business has been infested by earwigs, don’t fret.
 Give PURCOR a call; we’ll perform a proper inspection to identify the insects and provide top-notch pest control solutions.
 Contact us for a quote and say goodbye to earwigs!